-Commodity Futures Trading Commission Office of External Affairs Three Lafayette Centre 1155 21st Street, NW Washington, DC 20581 202.418.5080 Testimony Written Testimony of Reuben Jeffery III, Chairman Commodity Futures Trading Commission Before the United States Senate Subcommittee on Financial Services and General Government Committee on Appropriations March 9, 2007 Thank you, Mr. Chairman and members of the Subcommittee.
-I am pleased to be here to testify before you on behalf of the Commodity Futures Trading Commission, and I appreciate the opportunity to discuss issues related to the Commission's 2008 Budget request.
-Today I would like to discuss the impact of the commodity futures and options industry on the everyday lives of Americans, the mission and program responsibilities of the agency and, finally, our Fiscal Year 2008 congressional justification for the \$116 million funding level requested by the Administration.
+Commodity Futures Trading Commission Three Lafayette Centre 1155 21st Street, NW Washington, DC 20581 Written Testimony of Reuben Jeffery III, Chairman Commodity Futures Trading Commission Before the United States House of Representatives Subcommittee on Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Committee on Appropriations May 22, 2007 I am pleased to submit testimony on behalf of the Commodity Futures Trading Commission, and I appreciate the opportunity to address issues related to the Commission's 2008 Budget request.
+I would like to review the impact of the commodity futures and options industry on the everyday lives of Americans, the mission and program responsibilities of the agency and, finally, our Fiscal Year 2008 congressional justification for the \$116 million funding level requested by the Administration.
 This proposed funding level will enable the Commission to address its two major needs - staff increases and technology investment.
 During the past 10 years, as can be seen in Figure 1, trading volume on U.S. futures exchanges has quintupled.
-Today, in a single day of trading, our markets will move more than \$5 trillion dollars.
+Today, in a single day of trading, our markets will move more than \$5 trillion.
 The industry has grown from largely agricultural product hedging to a broad array of complex instruments related to both physical commodities and financial instruments.
 Trading volume, measured by numbers of contracts traded, has more than tripled in just the past six years.
-At the same time, Commission staffing levels have fallen to 458 full-time employees.
+At the same time, the Commission's staffing ceiling has fallen to 458 full-time employees.
 This compares with the 497 FTEs 30 years ago in 1976 - the Commission's first year of operation.
 Commission employees work hard, work smart, and use technology effectively, but given the complexity of the markets we oversee, they are stretched.